 The latest collaboration that made big waves in the industry was Danielle Bernstein’s swimwear collection with Onia, essentially a swimwear brand.
 Danielle, a 26-year-old influencer, who has over 2 million followers on Instagram has mastered the art of converting her followers into loyal customers.

 She posted a picture of herself wearing a piece from her collection with the caption “ITALY COLLECTION IS LIVE” at 9 am on Wednesday.
 By 9 pm, the sales had reached $1.8 Million.
 Mind you, the collection wasn’t cheap at all.
 A 2 piece swimsuit was priced around $200, but Danielle managed to convince her followers to buy them anyway.

 Danielle also co-designed two ranges with Onia last year and sold products worth $400,000 and $1 million in their first 24 hours respectively.
 With such massive success, she was able to enter into a multi-year licensing agreement for Onia to manufacture a standalone WeWoreWhat swimsuit brand.
 The first of the three collections are planned to release this fall.

-Even within the mega-influencer industry, there are only a few influencers who have the ability to turn a brand collaboration into a blockbuster product launch.
+Even within the mega-influencer digital marketing in fashion industry, there are only a few influencers who have the ability to turn a brand collaboration into a blockbuster product launch.
 Back in the days, Beauty influencer Jaclyn Hill’s collaboration with Becca cosmetics was a huge hit.
 Over $3 million worth of makeup was sold-out within hours of the grand launch.